 Terms / Conditions

+The in-house buyer’s premium.
 Bids submitted directly to us will have a 20% buyer’s premium added to the hammer price.

 We provide in-house shipping.
 We do not use outside shipping companies.
-All the carriers charge primarily based on the size of the box.
+All of the carriers charge primarily based on the size of the box.
 We use only very good quality and strong boxes.
 Our rates cover materials, shipping charges and a nominal amount for labor.
-For example, a .5 liter stein will range from $25.00 to $30.00, more if going to the West Coast, Alaska or Hawaii.
+For example, a .5 liter stein will range from $25.00 to $40.00, more if going to the West Coast, Alaska or Hawaii.
 For an estimate to ship to other countries, please inquire.

 Insurance is required for all domestic shipments.
 The rate is $2.00 per $100.00 value.